 Black Sesame Latte

 This rich and comforting black sesame latte is topped with frothy milk to make a warm drink that’s sweet, nutty, and delicious.
-It only takes 4 ingredients to make at home!
+It only takes 4 ingredients to make this caffeine-free hot drink at home!

 Black Sesame Latte in clear mug.